 “We are not supposed to do this, but come on in.
 I will call your husband and tell him you are safe and will be home tomorrow.
 Until then, this is your jail cell.
 I will alert you when it is time to eat or go outside.
 Until then, go take a rest.”

 That is the story of how a stay-at-home mom with a squeaky clean record spent time in the county jail.
 She rated it 4 out of 5 stars, only because they did not have any of the Real Housewife shows on the television.

 About the Author

 Shya Gibbons is a full-time CEO (also called a stay-at-home-mom) to a precocious, blue-eyed three-year-old, and runs the blog Vintage Dreams With A Modern Twist.
 She is happily married to a gorgeous man who doubles as her best friend, and who loves her even on her worst days.
 She was born, raised and still lives in a picturesque small town where she has stacked up hundreds of bylines at the local newspaper.
-She also had a piece featured in the book I Just Want To Be Perfect.
-When she is not writing for fun she likes to binge watch seasons of shows at a time where she gets far too attached to fictional characters.
+When she is not writing for fun, she likes to cook big dinners and bake.
+In her free time she likes to binge watch seasons of shows at a time where she gets far too attached to fictional characters.
+Her work was recently featured in the book I Just Want To Be Perfect.
 You can find more of her work on Facebook.